How to Clean-Install macOSLast updated: January 06, 2020

 Please note that this latter process — copying back over the data/files you want to keep — is beyond the scope of this article.
 So if you don’t feel totally confident that you know how to do that, please do not continue with the rest of this guide.
 Instead, find someone who can help guide you through the process.

-Tap the following link to go to App Store, then tap the Download button: macOS High Sierra
+Tap the following link to go to App Store, then tap the Download button: macOS Mojave

 Once the macOS download finishes, the installer will automatically be launched.
-We aren’t ready for that yet, so go to the Install macOS High Sierra menu and select Quit Install macOS to quit the Installer app without performing the installation.
+We aren’t ready for that yet, so go to the Install macOS Mojave menu and select Quit Install macOS to quit the Installer app without performing the installation.